What do you do when you’re asked to write on a topic outside your usual areas?

 You research it, of course.
 But where do you start?

 First, ask the client for guidance.
 It’s OK to say that you aren’t familiar with the topic requested.
-Ask if there are people you can speak to for 10 or 15 minutes, or a go-to guide.
+Ask if there are people you can speak to for 10 or 15 minutes, or if they can recommend a go-to guide.

 And if all else fails, there’s Wikipedia.